-If your interested in purchasing any of the books below please contact me
+If your interested in purchasing any of the books below please contact me or publisher.

 Soon after America declared war in 1917, the unsustainable number of Allied and neutral ships being sunk began to decline.
 This marked a turning point in U-boat tactics that had led to a dramatic increase in the number of ships being attacked in the channel seperating Ireland and England.